-The process of creating a training program to help develop an individual's level of fitness comprises of 6 stages:
+The process of creating a training program to help develop an individual's level of fitness comprises six stages:

 The first stage is to gather details about the individual:

 Before starting any training, you must have a medical examination to ensure it is safe for you to do so.